Do your gums regularly bleed when brushing? Have you noticed changes in the shape or color of the gums, fit of the bite?

-To ensure that your gum disease doesn’t progress from a mild to more serious stage, we apply Arestin® antibiotic therapy and irrigation (flushing) to kill and eliminate any residual bacteria left after deep cleaning.
+To ensure that your gum disease doesn’t progress from a mild to a more advanced stage, we apply Arestin® antibiotic therapy and irrigation (flushing) to kill and eliminate any residual bacteria left after deep cleaning.

 Dr. Lazer along with the hygienist examines your mouth for gum disease.
 Together they will recommend the appropriate treatment options.